exhuma/python-course-basic/slides/index.rst

 Also on https://docs.python.org/3/library/stdtypes.html

+So far we've only covered "scalar" values.
+This chapter covers the most commonly used "collection" types in Python.

 .. rst-class:: smaller-slide

 Lists
 -----

+* Used for collections with variable length and which have a specific ordering.
 * Surrounded by square brackets::

    mylist = [1, 2, 3, 'hello', 5, 6, True]